algorandfoundation/ARCs/ARCs/arc-draft_rm_refs.md

 N/A

 ## Reference Implementation
 An [ARC-0004](./arc-0004.md) method `foo(Account)void` will become `foo(Address)void` if, and only if, the on-chain logic explitictly uses the passed in address.
-If the on-chain logic does not explicitly use the passed in address (for example, it is stored in box storage), the method signature will become `foo()void`.
+If the on-chain logic does not explicitly use the passed in address (for example, the address is read from box storage), the method signature will become `foo()void`.

 ## Security Considerations
 None